PDAF/PDAF/README.md

 # TSMP-PDAF: Pre-patched PDAF

 This fork of PDAF contains:

-- the PDAF-library with (1) changed include files, in particular added the include file `cmake.h` for TSMP2-PDAF and (2) debug output of the observation ensemble for EnKF/LEnKF
+1. the PDAF-library with slight changes in
+   1. `make.arch`: changed include files, in particular added the include file `cmake.h` for TSMP2-PDAF
+   2. `src`: debug output of the observation ensemble for EnKF/LEnKF
-- in `interface/`, the interface routines for TSMP-PDAF
+2. `interface/` the interface routines for TSMP-PDAF

 # PDAF (Parallel Data Assimilation Framework)